 These core values therefore run through everything we do: immersive, fun, accessible, sensory, not-for-profit.

 Excitingly, from late 2018 we will be putting these values into a new venture: our very first Language Nest!

 The Language Nest

-The first Lingo Flamingo Language Nest will be located in Shawlands, Glasgow, an area known for its vibrancy, diversity and strong sense of community.
-Within its walls we will offer language classes to those of all ages - from toddlers and teenagers to grannies and granddads - all the while ensuring that each lesson is language learning done differently.
+The first Lingo Flamingo Language Nest is located in Shawlands, Glasgow, an area known for its vibrancy, diversity and strong sense of community.
+Within its walls we offer language classes to those of all ages - from toddlers and teenagers to grannies and granddads - all the while ensuring that each lesson is language learning done differently.

-We’ll still be using the same sensory, stimulating techniques to make classes fun and accessible.
-And we’ll also continue to emphasise the health benefits and show that language learning can be for everyone.
-What’s more, we’ll be offering a wider range of languages to choose from, with more likely to be added in the future.
+We still be using the same sensory, stimulating techniques to make classes fun and accessible.
+And we also continue to emphasise the health benefits and show that language learning can be for everyone.
+What’s more, we offer a wider range of languages to choose from, with more likely to be added in the future.